michaellwest/certz/README.md

-# certz
+# certz 🔐

-A simple certificate utility built on .net 7 and compiled to a self-contained exe.
+A simple certificate utility built on .net 7 and compiled to a self-contained exe for use with Windows.

 ```
 Description: